IN THIS GUIDE

 If you have a flat roof where you live, either on your own home, or a shared space on top of a block of flats or shared property, this article is for you.

-But gardening on a flat roof takes a little thought.
-There are a number of things to consider that you could not usually have to consider if you were growing on the ground.
+But gardening on a flat roof takes a little thought: there are actually a number of things to consider that you could not usually have to consider if you were growing on the ground.

 Below are some tips to help you create the perfect flat roof garden spaces:

-Check That The Roof Can Support The Weight of the Garden
+Check The Roof Can Support The Garden Weight

 You need to check its structural integrity, and ideally consult with a structural engineer who can determine whether the roof needs to be strengthened or provided with additional support in order to create the garden you wish to create.